·

 Example: 1968 terraced house — before and after

-Efficient use, poor envelopeDemand often shows a poor classConsumption may look better — if data are available
+Efficient use, poor envelopeDemand often shows a poor classConsumption may look better — if data and pure residential use fit

 This is not a judgment of how you heat.
 Certificates provide information for purchase, sale, and lease — which is why “the WSchV77 barrier goes” is not the same as “a consumption certificate is ready immediately.”

-Awaiting outsourced settlement reports is unnecessary: start logging distinct monthly carrier splits auditors can corroborate.
+Awaiting outsourced settlement reports is unnecessary: start gathering traceable annual consumption over two years, split by energy carrier.
 Helpful artefacts sit in Documents you need when commissioning an energy certificate.

 Smart meters — usually electricity, not your heating fuel

 In everyday language, “smart meter” means the intelligent metering system (iMS) for electricity.
-A consumption certificate needs monthly figures by energy carrier — and in many unretrofitted older homes that is gas, heating oil, or pellets, not household electricity.
+A consumption certificate needs consumption by energy carrier — and in many unretrofitted older homes that is gas, heating oil, or pellets, not household electricity.
 An electricity iMS does not replace a gas or oil meter.

 Where an electricity iMS actually helps

-• Direct electric heating, night storage: The electricity meter is the heating carrier — digital logging pays off most here.
+• Direct electric heating, night storage: The electricity meter is the heating carrier.

-• Heat pump: What matters is electricity for heat generation (ideally a dedicated heat-pump meter or a clearly separable reading), not whole-house consumption alone.
+• Heat pump: What matters is electricity for heat generation (ideally a dedicated heat-pump meter), not whole-house consumption alone.

-Gas, oil, and pellets — metering without an electricity smart meter
+Gas, oil, and pellets — records without an electricity smart meter

 Gas (most common in older stock)

-3. Let, central gas heating: Section 6a HeizkostenV has required monthly consumption information since 2022 where remotely readable; non-remote devices must be retrofitted by 31 December 2026 (Section 5 HeizkostenV).
+2. Let, central gas heating: Section 6a HeizkostenV has required monthly consumption information since 2022 where remotely readable; non-remote devices must be retrofitted by 31 December 2026 (Section 5 HeizkostenV).
+That helps practice, but it is not the same as the former draft idea of a mandatory 24-month monthly series.

 Heating oil and pellets

-Manual logging still counts: A tidy spreadsheet or paper log with monthly readings and receipts is often the fastest, cheapest route; the issuer checks plausibility and completeness.
+Manual logging still counts: A tidy overview with annual consumption and receipts is often the fastest, cheapest route; the issuer checks plausibility and completeness.

 What you can do already